How To Move To The UK From The US Without A Job?

 Child visa

 A UK Child Visa is issued to the children of a settled person living in the country.
-To apply for a UK visa or an extension of your stay in the UK, you must be the dependent child of a parent who is making a joint application with you.
+You must be the dependant child of a parent applying with you for a UK visa or extension.

-Family visa for an adult who needs long-run care by a relative
+Family visa for an adult who needs long-term care by a relative

 Adults who need this type of care must be 18 or older, have a disability or medical condition, or be elderly.